Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 As toddlers grow into kindergartners and early elementary students, books with simple sentences help kids recognize sight words and practice decoding.
 This attribute of the text in leveled books also supports English learners as they develop their mastery of the language.
 Let's explore some tips to maximize narrative and informational books with a simple sentence structure!

 Striving readers want to pick up a book and quickly read it.
 Many will create their own version of the text if it is too difficult.
-Therefore, it is important to complete running records to determine each students’ guided reading level.
+Therefore, it is crucial to complete running records to determine each students’ guided reading level.

 After determining guided reading levels for each student in your class, you should find books that are at and above their levels.
 You can easily consult a level list as a quick reference during your search for guided reading books.
 Books with a simple sentence structure support students at many different guided reading levels by helping them improve vocabulary, sight word recognition, confidence, and fluency.